Atelo-Temp/Geant4-Scintillator/README.md

 > NOTE: May also wish to model the particle as a volume source, assigned to the spherical geometry.

 - 7) Scintillator       (RENAME: -> Scintillation ? -> Optics ? -> Optical)

 Implements scintillation light (optical photons), in response to energy deposition in a scintillator crystal medium, also defines reflective and detection (absorption) surfaces.

 > NOTE: Reverts back to a simple 662 keV gamma shot from the particle gun, to keep the focus on the scintillation process, also no radioactive decay or histogramming.

 - 8) Optics     (RENAME: -> Scintilllator ?
 SPECTROSCOPY ?)

 Same as scintillator, but reintroduces histogramming (and optical photon detection/absorption positions)

 TODO: Count edep from gammas, compare with how many optical photons generated (as well as detected, absorbed, etc - SEE: LXeHistoManager.cc)

-- 9) Spectroscopy
+- 9) Radioactivity      (PREVIOUSLY NAMED: Spectroscopy)

-Same as optics, but reintroduces radioactive decay, and full geometry
+Same as optics, but reintroduces radioactive decay and source geometry

+- 10) Spectroscopy

+Same as spectroscopy, but models full detector geometry

-- 10) Deposition (PREVIOUSLY NAMED: Spectroscopy) (TECHNICALLY THE FIRST DRAFTING OF THIS CAME AFTER DECAY ...)
+- 11) Deposition        (PREVIOUSLY NAMED: Spectroscopy) (TECHNICALLY THE FIRST DRAFTING OF THIS CAME AFTER DECAY ...)

 Same as decay, but introduces complete detector geometry beyond just the crstal.